Kimkykie/twitter-image-downloader/README.md

 ## Modules included

-- Puppeteer - Node.js library which provides a high-level API to control headless Chrome or Chromium or to interact with the DevTools protocol.
-I use it for web crawling and scarping in this project.
+- **Puppeteer**: A Node.js library which provides a high-level API to control headless Chrome or Chromium or to interact with the DevTools protocol.
+It is used for web crawling and scraping in this project.
-- Request - Simplified http request client
+- **Axios**: A promise-based HTTP client for the browser and Node.js, used here as a replacement for the deprecated `request` module.
-- Inquirer - An easily embeddable and beautiful command line interface for Node.js
+- **Inquirer**: An easily embeddable and beautiful command line interface for Node.js.
-- Chalk - Chalk is a library that provides a simple and easy to use interface for applying ANSI colors and styles to your command-line output.
+- **Chalk**: A library that provides a simple and easy-to-use interface for applying ANSI colors and styles to your command-line output.

 ## Installation